JordanGidman/Clone-Website-Project/README.md

 My name is Jordan Gidman and im an aspiring web developer.

 This project is a clone of pirsch.io that i have built from scratch both as a learning exercise and a project to display my capabilities with html and css.
-Everything you see i built myself using knowledge i have taught myself online over the last couple of months.
+Everything you see i built myself using knowledge i have taught myself online over the last several of months.
 Pirsch.io is a website i found on awwwards.com that i felt had enough features to make cloning it a reasonable challenge.

 I am very much a beginner and this is my first project to simply test my ability.
 This project is HTML/CSS only and does not yet contain JS.